Armed Forces Service Center Fast Facts

 The center has a two-person part-time staff and relies heavily on volunteers.
 And, is governed by a board of directors.
 “Our volunteers are some of the most dedicated people that I’ve ever met in my life.
 You have people who have volunteered here for 20-30 years,” said Cain.
 “We have people now that work full time jobs and still work on a weekly or bi-weekly basis.
 They are also very involved with their fraternal organizations.
 That’s what I think people don’t realize.”

 The center is privately funded by fraternal organizations and is not part of the United Service Organization (USO), which runs other airport service centers.

 “We always need funds.
 Everything in our facility is free and we can extend our courtesies to people who are displaced for 72 hours.
 We are always in need of volunteers, especially from 8 p.m. to 8 a.m.
 Just go to our website at www.mnafsc.org volunteer link and download an application,” said Cain.

-Forty years and three-quarters of a million people later, ATN3 Purdum’s legacy is still alive.
+Forty Seven years and over a million people later, ATN3 Purdum’s legacy is still alive.